-Each team is responsible for faxing a completed score sheet (provided to each team) to the ICA no later than 48 hours after the completion of the match.
-Failure to do so will result in a 0.5 point deduction.
-The score sheet must include the names of every player who participated in the match, regardless of whether they batted or bowled, as well as the names of the umpires.
+Each team is responsible for faxing a completed score sheet to the ICA no later than 48 hours after the completion of the match.
+Failure to do so will result in a 2-point deduction.
+The score sheet must include the full name (name and surname) of every player who participated in the match, regardless of whether they batted or bowled, as well as the names of the umpires.
+The score sheet must be e-mailed to Mr. Naor Gudker naor1957@zahav.net.il or faxed on 08-6199512.